 Source: U.S. Census Bureau, 2000 Census

 As shown in Table 5, the percentage of families below the poverty level in Chautauqua County is relatively even with the U.S. average.
-Within the two cities of Jamestown and Dunkirk this percentage is much higher, which likely indicates a higher percentage of public transit riders in these two cities.
-It is this segment of the population that is most likely to use transit as a means to get to and from work, medical appointments, and other services.
-This has a large implication for JARC funding in order to increase transit accessibility for these residents for employment purposes.
+Within the two cities of Jamestown and Dunkirk this percentage

 TABLE 6: POPULATION BY DISTRICT